Decoding Boston Marathon Elite Strategies: How to Train Like the Pros

 4Taper & Test20‑min tempo at Steady, finish with a 2‑km Hard finish.

-Notice how each session adapts: if your heart‑rate is too high on a hill, you automatically back‑off to the Easy zone for the next kilometre.
-This mirrors how elite runners “dial in” on the fly.
+Each session responds to your body: if your heart‑rate spikes on a climb, ease back to Easy zone for the next stretch.
+This is how elite runners fine‑tune their efforts on the spot.

 • Warm‑up: 10‑min easy jog.